Skip to Content

 • Decapod burrowing zone (1,293–1,595 m): a biological zone characterised by the burrows of large decapods such as Munida tenuimania in fine muds.

-Further detail on the evidence for this Nature Conservation MPA can be found in the Evidence section.
+Further detail on the evidence for this Nature Conservation MPA can be found in the Monitoring and Evidence section.

 Site location: Co-ordinates for this Nature Conservation MPA can be found in the Designation Order listed in the Relevant Documentation section.